How to appear in Google's rich results

 2. What is a structured data schema?

-A structured data schema or markup allows you toorganize the information on your web pages.
-This helps Google understand the content of the page and thus provide users with the most relevant results for their query.
+A schema of structured data or markup allows ’organize the information of your web pages.
+This helps Google à understand the content of the page and thus to propose to users the most relevant results à their query.

 More specifically, structured data are coded elements in the markup that are not visible on the web page and that allow structuring with a proper grammar (schema) the various information present on your pages.
 Thanks to this special “grammar” Google is able to precisely identify the type of element included in the page code.
 It can then propose in the Search and Maps search results the most relevant information to users based on their history, location, query,...

-In addition to helping Google provide more relevant search results, structured data also helps to bring up pages as rich results* during a query.
-These allow you to highlight a result and thus generate more engagement and clicks to your pages.
+In addition to helping Google à provide more relevant search results, structured data also helps à make pages appear as rich results* during a query.
+These allow to highlight a result and thus generate more engagement and clicks to your pages.

 * Rich Results